weygoldt/TeeGrid/8channel-logger/usage.md

    [Teensyduino](https://www.pjrc.com/teensy/teensyduino.html).

 3. For installing [SdFat version2](https://github.com/greiman/SdFat)
-   open in the Arduino IDE Tools - Manage libraries.
+   open in the Arduino IDE `Tools` - `Manage libraries`.
 Search for SdFat and install or update it.

 4. For [TeeRec](https://github.com/janscience/TeeRec) clone the
    repository into `Arduino/libraries/`: